-The TVLab is a space for the Taubman community to work on projects with peers, but it is also a gathering place for teaching, workshops, competitions, and exhibitions.
+The TVLab is a space for the Taubman community to work on projects with peers, and it is also a gathering place for teaching, workshops, competitions, and exhibitions.

 Taubman students have access to additional university resources, including a wide selection of 3D software applications at the nearby Duderstadt Center.

 The TVLab aligns with the University of Michigan’s XR Initiative through the U-M Center for Academic Innovation and the U-M Arts Initiative Visiting Artist Integration Project.